PARAGLIDING QUESTIONS AND ANSWERS

 How do I know if training is going ahead?

-Once we receive your payment we will send you confirmation along with how to contact us the night before training.
+Once we receive your payment we will send you confirmation along with how we contact you the night before training.
 The Duty

 What happens if training is cancelled?

-If training is cancelled and you are not already booked just phone and re-book.
+If training is cancelled and you are not already booked just email some more dates.
 We do not charge when a day

 is cancelled and you can re-book.
 This question is asked a lot!